What is the Daily Management System (DMS)?

 What are the benefits of the Daily Management System?

-• Visual management, which enables staff to see clearly whether performance is good or bad on a given day and to suggest corrective measures at the appropriate time
+• Visual management, which enables staff to clearly see whether performance is good or bad on a given day and to suggest corrective measures at the appropriate time

 • Shop floor tours, or Gemba Walk routines, which are used to observe compliance with defined safety or quality standards in the field, or any other standard defined by the company